BenjaminSiskoo/nSide/README.txt

    Added limited support for the VS. System.
 Only UniSystem games will work right now (Tennis and Baseball are DualSystem games that would require emulating 2 Famicoms).
-The Start and Select buttons are disabled in favor of Buttons 1, 2, 3, and 4, which can be configured in the new Famicom Expansion device, the VS. Panel.
+The Start and Select buttons are disabled in favor of Buttons 1, 2, 3, and 4, which can be configured in the new Famicom Arcade Panel device, the VS. Panel.
 The VS. Panel also controls the service button and coin slots.
-It is connected automatically and cannot be disconnected, but a limitation of the UI prevents the interface from acknowledging that a device change was refused.
+It is connected automatically and cannot be disconnected.
-   VS. games are stored in a separate "VS. System" folder in the library, just like PlayChoice-10 games.
+   VS. games are stored in a separate "VS. System" folder in the library.
 The VS. manifest format selects the PPU revision in "cartridge/vs/ppu/revision" and specifies DIP switch settings in the same format as the Nintendo Super System's DIP switch settings ("cartridge/vs/setting/option/value").

    Added support for loading games with the .pc10 extension.
-  Currently, PlayChoice-10 games load the same way as Famicom games but with the RGB palette in the 2C03.
-It will now load the BIOS from the PlayChoice-10.sys folder and throw a warning if one is not found, but because it is not actually used in any way, you can put any 16384-byte file in there to avoid the warning.
+  The PlayChoice-10 loads the BIOS from the PlayChoice-10.sys folder and throws a warning if one is not found.
+Using the BIOS is required to play PlayChoice-10 games, which always occupy the 1st slot.
-  Note that RGB PPUs do not support the Color Emulation option or Display Emulation shader.
-They display the same colors as when both are turned off.
    In Famicom mode, which PPU to use is decided by the manifest in Famicom.sys.
   Just edit that file and replace "RP2C02G" with "RP2C03B" to use the RGB PPU in Famicom games.

    Prepared the video renderer for dynamic adjustment of screen width for VS. DualSystem and PlayChoice-10 games.
-To set the width to 512 pixels for a VS. DualSystem game, add a second "vs" node with a "ppu" child.
-It is not enough to simply have a 2nd "vs" node, said node needs to have a "ppu" node as a child to activate the double width.
+To set the width to 512 pixels for a VS. DualSystem game, add a second "side" node with a "ppu" child.
+It is not enough to simply have a 2nd "side" node, said node needs to have a "ppu" node as a child to activate the double width.
 This is currently not useful because of lack of true DualSystem support.
-The height is set to 480 if using the PlayChoice-10's dual screen mode (set in PlayChoice-10.sys/manifest.bml), and, as a basic demonstration of the horrid frame-based renderer, it will display the PlayChoice-10 logo at the top as you play.
+The height is set to 464 if using the PlayChoice-10's dual screen mode (set in PlayChoice-10.sys/manifest.bml).

 =====================================================
 Changes from higan: processor/r6502 (affects Famicom)